wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 # Chapter 1: Creating the sample service
+This books needs a good example to demonstrate the power of working with Kubernetes and OpenShift.
+As an application that will be familiar and useful to most readers, we’ll create a REST-based microservice in Java that reads data from and writes data to a database.

-I have to say, I like Quarkus.
+I have to say, I like [Quarkus][1].
 I have been coding for over two decades with Java and JEE.
 I have been using most of the frameworks out there (does anyone remember Struts or JBoss Seam or SilverStream?).
 I’ve even created code generators to make my life easier with EJBs (1.x and 2.x).
 But all of those frameworks and ideas had one thing in common: they tried to minimize the efforts for the developers but they had other drawbacks.

 And then back in 2020 when I thought, there is nothing out there which could really positively surprise me, I had a look at Quarkus.
 This is my personal story about Quarkus.

-## The use case
-For the other chapters in this book, we need a good example to demonstrate the power of working with Kubernetes and OpenShift.
-So let’s create a REST based micro service which reads and writes data from/into a database.

-This chapter is all about creating the micro service with Quarkus.
-If you want to understand more about Quarkus, feel free to get one of the other books available on the [Red Hat developers page][1].
+So this chapter is all about creating a microservice with Quarkus.
+If you want to understand more about Quarkus, feel free to get one of the other books available on the [Red Hat developers page][2]. **(AO: Currently, there seems to be only one book on the topic, which I happened also to edit: https://developers.redhat.com/e-books/quarkus-spring-developers.
+So maybe you should just point to it.)**

 ## First steps
-[Quarkus][2] has a [Get Started ][3]page.
-Go there to have a look how to install the command line tool called `quarkus`.
+Quarkus has a [Get Started][3]page.
+Go there to have a look at how to install the command line tool, which is called `quarkus`.

-After you’ve installed the quarkus tool, simply create a new project by executing:
+After you’ve installed the `quarkus` tool, create a new project by executing:

 ```bash
 $> quarkus create app org.wanja.demo:person-service:1.0.0